 Remembering Adam Sandler & Chris Farley on SNL

-For many fans, the 1990 to 1995 SNL cast members, which included not only Farley and Sandler, but Chris Rock, Mike Myers, David Spade, and Dana Carvey, represented a peak for the show matched only by the John Belushi era.
-Even alongside these legendary castmates, the upstart best friends Farley and Sandler both managed to shine in some of the show’s funniest and best-loved sketches.
+For many fans, the 1990 to 1995 SNL cast members, represented a peak for the show matched only by the John Belushi era.
+This included not only Farley and Sandler, but Chris Rock, Mike Myers, David Spade, and Dana Carvey, Even alongside these legendary castmates, the upstart best friends Farley and Sandler both managed to shine in some of the show’s funniest and best-loved sketches.

 Why Did SNL Fire Sandler & Farley?

 But by 1995, the decade’s early energy flagged.
-Ratings had sunk by 19 percent, and under pressure from NBC to inject new life into the show, producer Lorne Michaels made the decision to dump Farley, then 31, and Sandler, 29 at the same time, replacing them with Will Ferrell and Darrell Hammond.
+Ratings had sunk by 19 percent, and under pressure from NBC to inject new life into the show, producer Lorne Michaels made the decision to dump Farley.
+Then 31, and Sandler, 29 at the same time, he replaced them with Will Ferrell and Darrell Hammond.

-In 2014, Sandler insulated the Daily Beast that the decision was less one-sided: “We kind of quit at the same time as being fired.”
-Whatever the circumstances, Sandler said both comedians felt angry, hurt, and uncertain of their future prospects as they left Studio 8H behind.
+In 2014, Sandler insulated the Daily Beast that the decision was less one-sided.
+“We kind of quit at the same time as being fired,” he said.
+Sandler said both comedians felt angry, hurt, and uncertain of their future prospects as they left Studio 8H behind.

-Sandler, of course, went on to thrive in Hollywood long after his departure from New York, leading in a string of ’90s comedy classics like Happy Gilmore, Wedding Singer, and Billy Madison (which included his friend Chris Farley in a minor role).
-Farley would also land on his feet for a time, starring in Black Sheep, Tommy Boy, and Beverly Hills Ninja, before he tragically passed away from a drug overdose in 1997.
+Sandler, of course, went on to thrive in Hollywood long after his departure from New York.
+He led in a string of ’90s comedy classics like Happy Gilmore, Wedding Singer, and Billy Madison.
+Billy Maddison included his friend Chris Farley in a minor role.
+Farley would also land on his feet for a time.
+He starred in Black Sheep, Tommy Boy, and Beverly Hills Ninja, before he tragically passed away from a drug overdose in 1997.

 Watch as Adam Sandler Pays Tribute to his Former Cast Member